musically-ut/arXiv-title-fixer/README.md

 ### Firefox addon

-It is also available as an [addon on Firefox](https://addons.mozilla.org/en-US/firefox/addon/arxiv-title-fixer/).
+~~It is also available as an [addon on Firefox](https://addons.mozilla.org/en-US/firefox/addon/arxiv-title-fixer/).~~

+Because [Firefox does not allow scripts on pdf pages](https://bugzilla.mozilla.org/show_bug.cgi?id=1454760), the extension does not work.

+[j3soon](https://github.com/j3soon) has created a clever workaround [j3soon/arxiv-utils](https://github.com/j3soon/arxiv-utils) which does work.

 ### Userscript